calebjclark/pg-to-ts/README.md

 ### Prefix tableNames with there corresponding schemaName

-`--prefixWithI`

-It will prefix all exports with the character "I".
-This allows you to easily separate the interfaces from classes in your codebase.

-### Prefix tableNames with there corresponding schemaName

 `--prefixWithSchemaNames`

 It will prefix all exports with the schema name. i.e `schemaname_tablename`.
 This allows you to easily namespace your exports.